Stereotactic Body Radiotherapy (SBRT) for Cancer

 Any new or concerning symptom

-You’ll have one or more follow-up visits with your doctor.
-These allow your doctor to check your health and the progress of your treatment.
-If more tests or treatments are needed, your doctor will discuss these with you.
+You’ll have one or more follow-up visits with your healthcare provider.
+These allow your healthcare provider to check your health and the progress of your treatment.
+If more tests or treatments are needed, your healthcare provider will discuss these with you.

 Levy, Adam S, MD,Sather, Rita, RN